 Social media apps require you to be logged into.
 Which gives you the control to when you want to indulge into it and when you want to refrain from it.

-Hence, if you want to reduce your social media usage, make sure to log off after you have used it.
-This way, you will not get continuous notifications after each like or message.
-Which will hold you back from checking your phone frequently.
+Hence, if you want to reduce your social media distraction, make sure to log off after you have used it.
+This way, you will not get continuous notifications after each like or message which will hold you back from checking your phone frequently.

 The task of logging in to the social media app to be able to check it will also act as a demotivator and hold you back from using excessive social media.